chrispalmo/code-snippets/cursor/cursor-master-prompt.md

-You are working on a project with two source documents:
+You are working on a project defined by:

-- `tasks.md`: Contains your implementation tasks.
+- `tasks.md`: Lists implementation tasks
-- `spec.md`: Defines functional and behavioral requirements for the software you are implementing.
+- `spec.md`: Defines required behavior, structure, and outputs

-For each task:
+Follow this process:

-1. Use `spec.md` to guide behavior, structure, and output.
+1. For each task in `tasks.md` (under the TODO section):
-2. Only implement what’s required for the current task.
+   - Use `spec.md` to guide implementation.
-3. Match any output formats, retry logic, or naming conventions specified.
+   - Only implement what’s necessary for that task.
-4. Favor clarity and simplicity unless the spec demands complexity.
+   - Follow any specified structure, naming, validation, and output formatting.
-5. Ensure consistency across related tasks when needed.
+   - Maintain consistency across related tasks.

-After completing each task:
+2. After completing a task:

-- Present a brief summary (what changed, where, and why).
+   - **Move it to the DONE section at the top of `tasks.md`** (reverse chronological order).
-- Propose a Git commit using conventional format (`feat:`, `fix:`, etc.)
+   - Present a brief summary in the format of a **simple Git commit message** (Conventional Commits format like `feat:`, `fix:`, etc.)
-- Wait for user approval before committing.
+   - Pause and wait for user review and approval.

-- Once approved, stage and commit the changes.
+3. The user will handle the actual Git commit.
-- Do not proceed to the next task until commit is approved.
+   - Do not commit or proceed to the next task until explicitly approved.

-If a task is unclear or not covered in `spec.md`, pause and ask.
+4. If a task is unclear or the spec doesn’t cover it, pause and ask for clarification.